Exceptional thermoelectric properties in Na$_2$TlSb enabled by quasi-1D band structure: Introduction

 \section{Introduction}

 Thermoelectric (TE) materials are widely used in niche applications for cooling and electricity generation due to their high reliability, noiseless operation, and modular scalability \cite{Bell_2008}.
 However, their efficiency remains significantly lower than that of conventional vapor-liquid systems \cite{Snyder_2008,Schwab_2022,Bell_2008}.
 The efficiency of a TE material at a temperature $T$ is linked to the TE figure of merit $zT = S^2\sigma T/(\kappa_\mathrm{e} + \kappa_\ell)$, where $S$ is the Seebeck coefficient and $\sigma$ is the electrical conductivity, while $\kappa_\mathrm{e}$ and $\kappa_\ell$ are the electronic and lattice parts of the thermal conductivity.
-Most commercial TE materials have a $zT$ no higher than 1.
-If values of 2 or higher could be realized, one would likely see a great increase in the application range \cite{Bell_2008,Vining_2009}.
-However, the properties involved in $zT$ are highly interdependent, and increasing $zT$ is non-trivial.
+These properties are highly interdependent, and increasing $zT$ is non-trivial.
+In particular, strategies that enhance the density of states near the band edge can increase the number of available scattering processes.

 Reducing $\kappa_\ell$ by e.g., nanostructuring \cite{Minnich_2009}, nanoinclusions \cite{Theja_2022}, and isovalent alloying \cite{Heinrich_2014,Eliassen_2017,Tranas_2022} has seen success across many systems, but can also have negative effects on the electronic transport properties.
-On the electronic side, a higher $zT$ can be achieved by increasing the carrier mobility \cite{Wang_2023a}, by introducing nanostructures giving rise to energy filtering \cite{Faleev_2008,Gayner_2020,Lin_2020}, or enhancing the electron density of states (DOS) close to the band edge \cite{Heremans_2008}.
-An increased DOS can be achieved by aligning bands or valleys through strain or alloying \cite{Zhang_2016,Li_2018,Pei_2011,Zhu_2022}, by introducing resonant states \cite{Bilc_2004,Heremans_2008,Heremans_2012}.
+On the electronic side, a higher $zT$ can be achieved by increasing the carrier mobility \cite{Wang_2023a}, by introducing nanostructures that can lead to energy filtering \cite{Faleev_2008,Gayner_2020,Lin_2020}, or enhancing the electron density of states (DOS) close to the band edge \cite{Heremans_2008}.
+An increased DOS can be achieved by aligning bands or valleys through strain or alloying \cite{Zhang_2016,Li_2018,Pei_2011,Zhu_2022} or by introducing resonant states \cite{Bilc_2004,Heremans_2008,Heremans_2012}.